bhagyaunnikrishnan/Todo-API/README.md

 License
 -------
-My Awesome ToDo API is released under the MIT License.
+ToDo API is released under the MIT License.